This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - Sift the flour, baking powder, and salt over a piece of parchment paper large enough for your baking sheet.
 Add flour to wet ingredients, mix until blended.

-- Cut cookies out with a biscuit cutter.
-Place cookies on a parchment-lined baking sheet.
-Bake cookies for 10-12 minutes, until light brown.
-Repeat with the next batch.
+- Place cookies on a parchment-lined baking sheet.
+Bake cookies for 10-12 minutes, until a tan light brown.
 Cool completely for 5-10 minutes before icing.

 - While cookies bake in a medium bowl, whisk powdered sugar and lemon juice until smooth.
 Spoon icing over cooled cookies.
 Icing will harden in 5 minutes.